ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 # Introduction # {#intro}

-The Constrained Application Protocol (CoAP) {{RFC7252}} can be used in group communication environments where messages are also exchanged over IP multicast {{I-D.dijk-core-groupcomm-bis}}.
+The Constrained Application Protocol (CoAP) {{RFC7252}} can be used in group communication environments where messages are also exchanged over IP multicast {{I-D.ietf-core-groupcomm-bis}}.
 Applications relying on CoAP can achieve end-to-end security at the application layer by using Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}}, and especially Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} in group communication scenarios.

 When group communication for CoAP is protected with Group OSCORE, nodes are required to explicitly join the correct OSCORE group.
 To this end, a joining node interacts with a Group Manager (GM) entity responsible for that group, and retrieves the required key material to securely communicate with other group members using Group OSCORE.